DhruvSec/secure-boot-simulation/README.md

 ## Use Case
 Demonstrates how automotive ECUs ensure only trusted firmware runs in safety-critical systems such as EV battery management and powertrain controllers.

+## Security Note
+Private signing keys are not included in this repository to follow secure key management practices.
+Only public verification keys are shared.